Achuthankrishna/PowerBEV/README.md

                 BATCHSIZE 1
 ```
 This will render predictions from the network and save them to an `visualization_outputs` folder.
-Note: To visualize Ground Truth, please add the config `VISUALIZATION.VIS_GT True` at the end of the command

 ## 📜 License
 PowerBEV is released under the MIT license.
 Please see the [LICENSE](LICENSE) file for more information.